Recap: Family Guy S 9 E 1 And Then There Were Fewer

-- The Bad Guy Wins: While she does get killed, Diane succees in getting Tom arrested.
+- The Bad Guy Wins: While she does get killed, Diane succeeds in getting Tom arrested.
 Averted in that he's out of jail by the next episode.

-- Big Damn Villains: Stewie kills Diane at the end before she can kill Lois.
+- Bad Guys Do the Dirty Work: Stewie kills Diane at the end before she can kill Lois.

 - Closed Circle: Everyone is stranded in the mansion for the night.

 - Comically Missing the Point: After Diane explains her plans to Lois.Lois: Oh my God...you're forty?